joebew42/joebew42.github.io/_posts/2021-03-17-software-architecture-is-overrated-revisited.markdown

 > *The primary goal of Software Architecture is to reduce the cost of maintenance by maximizing the development productivity.*

-It not only emphasizes the **goal** of Software Architecture: Why are we here talking about Software Architecture?
+It not only emphasizes the **goal** of Software Architecture: Why are we talking about Software Architecture?

 He also treats **non-functional requirements** as details, at the same level of database, and delivery mechanism.
 Even if these may be important details, we should not worry much about them.